asmarking/asmarking/README.md

 ### Hi there 👋, my name is Austin

-Currently a senior studying math and computer science at the University of California San Diego.
+I am a senior studying math and computer science at the University of California San Diego.
 I really enjoy learning languages and frameworks like React.

 Skills: REACT / JS / JAVA / C++ / C